DizkoDan/cyberjunx-chirpy-test/_posts/2009-05-19-for-all-you-mac-fans-jealous-o.md

 ---
 id: 953
-title: 'For all you mac fans jealous o...'
+title: 'For all you mac fans jealous o'
 date: '2009-05-19T06:05:52-04:00'
 author: DizkoDan
 layout: post